Table of Contents

 1) Blue Fields Tea Factory

-One of the best tea factories to visit are the Blue Fields Tea Factory, which is in Ramboda (near Nuwara Eliya).
-The local guides are known to be very knowledgeable and informative for foreign tourists.
-You are allowed to walk around inside the tea fields and mingle with the local women who are pluck tea leaves (and take a few selfies in exchange for small tips too).
-The view of the surrounding mountains is spectacular too here.
+In Ramboda (near Nuwara Eliya), the Blue Fields Tea Factory is one of the most popular tea factories to visit.
+Local guides are knowledgeable and informative, and foreign tourists will enjoy the experience.
+It is possible to walk through the tea fields and interact with the local women plucking tea leaves (and take a few selfies in exchange for small tips too).
+The surrounding mountains also offer spectacular views.

 2) Damro Tea (formerly Macbook)